ShipEngine/connect-website/reference/methods/rate-shipment.md

       required: false
       description: Optional code used to map to what the carrier or marketplace uses to identify the packaging.

-    - name: packages[].deliveryConfirmation
-      type: object | string
-      required: true
-      description: The [delivery confirmation](./../delivery-confirmation.md) included in this rate.
-This property accepts an object or a string representing the `code`.
-If an object is provided, it will have the following properties.

-    - name: packages[].deliveryConfirmation.id
-      type: UUID
-      required: true
-      description: UUID that uniquely identifies the delivery confirmation.
-This ID should never change.

-    - name: packages[].deliveryConfirmation.identifiers
-      type: object
-      required: false
-      description: Your own identifiers for this delivery confirmation.

-    - name: packages[].deliveryConfirmation.code
-      type: string
-      required: false
-      description: Optional code used to map to what the carrier or marketplace uses to identify the packaging.

 ---